rootEnginear/amara/README.md

 # Amara
 Learn basic programming with Thai command.

-One of the major problem when Thais try to program is, they don't acually know what they are writing.
-Because of that, we are going to try to translate most of the basic command in JavaScript into Thai, and make the syntax as much easy as we could.
+One of the major problem when Thais try to program is, they don't actually know what they are writing.
+Because of that, we are going to try to translate most of the basic javascript function into Thai, and make the syntax as much easy as we could.